Bloom-247/HackOps-Project/README.md

 - 🕘 **Auditable Decision History**

 The goal is not to replace human judgment, but to give lenders better information before they lend.

+## 🎯 Problem

+Informal lending is common between:

+- Friends
+- Families
+- Local businesses
+- Communities
+- Small entrepreneurs

+But these decisions are often based on incomplete information or personal judgment.

+This can lead to:

+- Loan defaults
+- Fraud
+- Hidden financial risk
+- Payment disputes
+- Poor lending decisions
+- Broken relationships

+Traditional credit scoring can also exclude people who have limited formal credit history.

+LendSure AI addresses this by combining multiple sources of borrower evidence into one transparent lending-intelligence platform.